cerb/cerb.github.io/_docs/automations/commands/repeat.md

 The `as:` key names the placeholder that holds the value of the current iteration of `each:`.

+This may optionally take the format of `key, value` to set a placeholder for both the key and value of `each:` item.

 ### do:

 The `do:` key contains any number of [commands](/docs/automations/#commands) to repeat.